Chromatic number is Ramsey distinguishing: Introduction

 One of the fundamental questions concerning Ramsey equivalence, first posed by Fox, Grinshpun, Liebenau, Person, and Szab\'o in \cite{fox} but also touched upon in \cite{szabo}, is whether there exist two non-isomorphic connected graphs which are Ramsey equivalent.
 Indeed, the only non-isomorphic pairs of graphs known to be Ramsey equivalent are of the form $(H_1,H_2)$ where $H_1$ is a clique on $n$ vertices and $H_2$ is a disjoint union of a clique on $n$ vertices and some graph with clique number less than $n$ (addressed in \cite{bloom}, \cite{fox}, and \cite{szabo}).

 One approach that can be used to investigate Ramsey non-equivalence is to consider graph parameters $s$ for which $s(H_1)\neq s(H_2)$ implies that $H_1$ and $H_2$ are not Ramsey equivalent.
 Such parameters are called Ramsey distinguishing.
-Previously, the only graph parameters known to be Ramsey distinguishing were the clique number $\omega$ and the odd girth $g_o$.
+Two important graph parameters known to be Ramsey distinguishing are the clique number $\omega$ and the odd girth $g_o$.
 Indeed, in \cite{nesetril} Ne\v{s}et\v{r}il and R\"{o}dl built on Folkman's work in \cite{folkman} to show that for every graph $H$ there exists a graph $G$ with $\omega(G)=\omega(H)$ such that $G\rightarrow H$.
 Then similarly in \cite{nesetril_2} they showed that for every graph $H$ there exists a graph $G$ with $g_o(G)=g_o(H)$ such that $G\rightarrow H$.

+The only other graph parameter previously shown to be non-trivially Ramsey distinguishing (up to a small technicality) is the 2-density $m_2$, defined for a graph $G$ with at least three vertices by where $H\subseteq G$ means $H$ is a subgraph of $G$.

+Indeed, let $G(n,p)$ be the random graph on $n$ vertices in which each edge is present independently with probability $p$.
+A theorem of R\"{o}dl and Ruci\'{n}ski proved in \cite{RR1,RR2,RR3} (see also \cite{nenadov} for a shorter proof due to Nenadov and Steger) states that for each fixed graph $F$ which is not a forest of stars and paths of length 3, there exist positive constants $c$ and $C$ such that It is a straightforward consequence of this theorem that among graphs which are not forests of stars and paths of length 3, the 2-density is Ramsey distinguishing.

+If a graph has no component of size at least 3, then clearly it can only be Ramsey equivalent to graphs which also have this property.
+Any forest with a component of size at least 3 has 2-density equal to 1, and it was shown by Axenovich, Rollin, and Ueckerdt in \cite{axenovich} that no forest is Ramsey equivalent to a graph containing a cycle.
+So in fact the 2-density is a Ramsey distinguishing parameter among graphs which have a component of size at least 3, and graphs which do not have such a component are not Ramsey equivalent to any which do.

 In this paper we consider another graph parameter, the chromatic number, $\chi$.
 This is defined as the minimum number of colours required in a proper vertex colouring of the graph, that is, in a colouring of the vertices of the graph in which no two adjacent vertices receive the same colour.